 Over the past 90 years we have gone from strength to strength, and have a long and proud history of excellence in legal education, research and community service.
 We are immensely proud of the achievements of our graduates, staff and students.

-Our rich history over the decades has included many highlights, which we are compiling into a timeline.
+Our rich history over the decades has included many highlights, which you can view in the timeline below.
 You may even be able to find your own story detailed within.
 If not, we invite you to share it with us.
 Check back in soon to view the Law School timeline.